Project-MONAI/model-zoo/models/pathology_nuclick_annotation/docs/README.md

 ```
 python -m monai.bundle run --config_file configs/inference.json
 ```

-# Disclaimer
-This is an example, not to be used for diagnostic purposes.

 # References
 [1] Koohbanani, Navid Alemi, et al. "NuClick: a deep learning framework for interactive segmentation of microscopic images."
 Medical Image Analysis 65 (2020): 101771. https://arxiv.org/abs/2005.14511.